Finn Park: River End

 Behind the southern goal, opposite the 'Town End' is the embankment known as the 'River End'.
 It derives the name from the River Finn which runs behind this section of the ground.
 The River end has a small sloped area for standing, just wide enough to drive a vehicle along it.
 The scoreboard is located in the corner, between the River End and the Shed.

 Pitch and surroundings

 The pitch at the ground measures approximately 100 metres (110 yd) long by 73 metres (80 yd) wide, and uses a grass surface.

 In 2020, with Covid-19 restrictions effectively restricting the use of the usual dressing room and clubhouse layout, Finn Harps embarked upon a project to upgrade the dressing room facilities in Finn Park with the installation of a new home dressing room, medical area, shower room, kit room and wash room, and a kitchen on the Gantry Side of the ground.
 The previous home team dressing room did become the away dressing room area with two teams entering the pitch from different gates as a result, but this was reverted in 2024 with the home side now entering via the clubhouse way.

+In August 2025, the club renamed the hospitality room at Finn Park to the Wilkinson Suite, after former chairman, Derek Wilkinson.